 Wondering if you can just use a moisturizer with SPF instead?

 Technically, yes.
-If a moisturizer claims that it provides SPF 30 protection, then it can.
+If a moisturizer claims that it provides SPF 30 protection, like our Stem Cell Active Defense SPF 30, then it can.
 However, you need to be using it in the right way.
 This means using about a nickel-sized dollop of product for your face – not just in the morning, but also each time you reapply your sunscreen.

 As much as you may love soaking up the sun, try to keep your skin as protected as possible, especially now that you’ll be seeing so much more of the sun.
 Long-sleeved clothing can provide a physical barrier between your skin and the sun’s UV rays, while a wide-brimmed hat and sunglasses offer precious protection to the more delicate parts of your face.